Top 10 Musicians with Missing or Damaged Fingers

 He also plays the guitar in the same way he plays the fiddle.
 He is highly respected in the fiddle world and continues to this day playing and judging old-time fiddler's contests across the country.
 He is a determined and true inspiration to all who have met him and witnessed his playing style and ability.
 To hear him play, one would never guess that he had no fingers.
 He is truly amazing, to say the least!

-Jim Croce James Joseph Croce was an American folk and rock singer-songwriter.
-Between 1966 and 1973, Croce released five studio albums and singles.
-His songs "Bad, Bad Leroy Brown" and "Time in a Bottle" reached No. 1 on the U.S. Billboard Hot 100 chart.
+James Joseph Croce was an American folk and rock singer-songwriter.
+Between 1966 and 1973, he released five studio albums and a number of singles.
+His songs "Bad, Bad Leroy Brown" and "Time in a Bottle" both reached No. 1 on the U.S. Billboard Hot 100 chart.

-Fredrik Thordendal Fredrik Thordendal (born February 11, 1970) is a Swedish musician, best known as the lead guitarist and backing vocalist for the Swedish extreme metal band Meshuggah.
-He's considered the originator of the djent technique.
-Thordendal was rated No. 35 by Guitar World in the top 100 greatest heavy metal... read more
+Fredrik Thordendal (born February 11, 1970) is a Swedish musician, best known as the lead guitarist and backing vocalist for the Swedish extreme metal band Meshuggah.
+He is widely recognized as one of the pioneers of the djent subgenre of metal.
+Thordendal was ranked No. 35 by Guitar World in their... read more

 BAdd New Item